Your school's internet service provider

 - quality ultra-fast broadband connections

-N4L is a safe, secure data network and its connections can be more reliable than those of retail services providers (RSP).
+N4L provide a safer, more secure network and its connections can be more reliable than those of retail services providers (RSPs).

-Visit the The N4L Managed Network — TKI website(external link) for more information.
+Visit Connect - N4L(external link) for more information.

 While you wait for your N4L connection you can temporarily connect to ultrafast broadband using fibre through a RSP.